 "Normal wear and tear" is one of those landlord-tenant law phrases that is subjectively difficult to define.
-It's one of the leading contributors to security deposit disputes purely because of how vague it is.
+Repair normal wear and tear is one of the leading contributors to security deposit disputes purely because of how vague it is.

 Most states have individual versions of this law, each with different wording.
 This is an issue for you as a landlord.
 However, the general premise stays the same from state to state.
-Tenant damage is separated from normal wear and tear by implying the property damage resulted from negligence, abuse, or carelessness.
+Damage is separated from normal wear and tear by implying the damage resulted from negligence, abuse, or carelessness of the property the tenant occupies.

 Of course, what constitutes these phrases differs from person to person.
 A person with severe OCD likely has a different definition of negligence and deterioration than someone else who is messy.
-The difference between normal wear and tear versus damages beyond normal wear is blurred at the best of times, and that presents a problem for your investment property.
+The difference between normal wear and tear versus damages beyond normal wear is blurred at the best of times, and that presents a problem for your investment property and repair costs.

 With all of this being said, it is possible.
 So, how do you define normal wear and tear vs. excessive tenant damages for your rental real estate property?